NickHerrig/ethical-hacking/README.md

    `aireplay-ng --deauth <# of packets> -a <Router MAC> -c <Client MAC> <device name>`

-**DO NOT DO THIS TO A NETWORK OR DEVICE YOU DO NOT OWN OR HAVE PERMISSION TO...**
+:+1:**DO NOT DO THIS TO A NETWORK OR DEVICE YOU DO NOT OWN OR HAVE PERMISSION TO...**:+1:

+___

+### Cracking  and Connecting to a WEP Wifi Network

+- In order to crack a WEP, we need a large ammount of packets or a high volume network.

+- run aircrack-ng with the .cap file to crack the key

+   `aircrack-ng <name of .cap file>`

+___